-The mass and main-sequence phase estimates for all the g-mode pulsators that have been modelled asteroseismically so far have been assembled in Fig.\,\ref{fig:sample_MLEs}, colour-coded with the near-core rotation frequency of the stars.
-It can be seen that the capacity of mass estimation is very diverse, particularly for the SPB stars.
-This is connected with the number and radial orders of the modes, but also with the rather uncertain luminosities from \gaia DR2 for some of these \gDor and SPB pulsators, propagating into uncertainty for their masses and evolutionary phases.
-In addition to the inferred masses, $m_{\rm cc}$ values were also deduced for all these 62 g-mode pulsators, revealing a range of $m_{cc}/M\in [6,12]\%$ for the \gDor stars and $m_{\rm cc}/M\in [10,30]\%$ for the SPB stars \citep{mombarg:2019,mombarg:2020,pedersen:2020-PhD}.
+The mass and main-sequence phase estimates for all the g-mode pulsators that have been modelled asteroseismically so far have been assembled in Fig.~\ref{fig:sample_MLEs}, colour-coded with the near-core rotation frequency of the stars.
+It can be seen that the capacity of mass and age estimation is rather diverse, particularly for the SPB stars.
+This is connected with major variety in the number and radial orders of the modes revealed by these pulsators.
+Uncertain luminosities from \gaia DR2 occur for some of these \gDor and SPB pulsators, propagating into uncertainty for their masses and evolutionary phases.
+In addition to the inferred masses, $m_{\rm cc}$ values were also deduced for all these 64 g-mode pulsators, revealing a range of $m_{cc}/M\in [7,29]\%$ \citep{mombarg:2019,mombarg:2020,Pedersen2020-NatAst}.
 This is observational proof that near-core boundary mixing, covering a wide range of levels, occurs in single intermediate-mass stars, in excellent agreement with the findings based on cluster extended MSTOs \citep{johnston:2019a} and eclipsing binary modelling \citep{tkachenko:2020}.
 The large variety in the level of envelope mixing and interior rotation deduced from asteroseismology for the mass range $[1.1,8.9]\,M_\odot$ has been assembled in Table\,1 of \citet{Aerts2020}, to which we refer for more extensive discussions on the particular aspect of element transport in intermediate-mass stars.